awsdocs/iam-user-guide/doc_source/access_policies_understand-policy-summary.md

 In the preceding image, the policy summary is visible from within the user details page:

 1. **Service** – This column lists the services that are defined within the policy and provides details for each service\.
-Each service name in the policy summary table is a link to the *service summary* table, which is explained in [Service Summary \(List of Actions\)](access_policies_understand-service-summary.md)\.
+Each service name in the policy summary table is a link to the *service summary* table, which is explained in [Service summary \(list of actions\)](access_policies_understand-service-summary.md)\.
 In this example, permissions are defined for the Amazon S3, Billing, and Amazon EC2 services\.
 The policy also defines permissions for a \(misspelled\) `codedploy` service, which IAM does not recognize\.

 1. **Unrecognized services** – This policy includes an unrecognized service \(in this case **codedploy ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/console-alert-icon.console.png)**\)\.
 You can use this warning to check whether a service name might include a typo\.
 If the service name is correct, then the service might not support policy summaries, might be in preview, or might be a custom service\.
-To request policy summary support for a generally available \(GA\) service, see [Service Does Not Support IAM Policy Summaries](troubleshoot_policies.md#unsupported-services-actions)\.
+To request policy summary support for a generally available \(GA\) service, see [Service does not support IAM policy summaries](troubleshoot_policies.md#unsupported-services-actions)\.
 In this example, the policy includes an unrecognized `codedploy` service that is missing an `e`\.
 Because of this typo, the policy does not provide the expected AWS CodeDeploy permissions\.
 You can [edit the policy](#edit-policy-summary) to include the accurate `codedeploy` service name; the service then appears in the policy summary\.

 1. For those services that IAM recognizes, it arranges services according to whether the policy allows or explicitly denies the use of the service\.
 In this example, the policy includes `Allow` and `Deny` statements for the Amazon S3 service\.
 Therefore the policy summary includes S3 within both the **Explicit deny** and **Allow** sections\.

 1. **Show remaining 100** – Choose this link to expand the table to include the services that are not defined by the policy\.
 These services are *implicitly denied* \(or denied by default\) within this policy\.
 However, a statement in another policy might still allow or explicitly deny using the service\.
 The policy summary summarizes the permissions of a single policy\.
-To learn about how the AWS service decides whether a given request should be allowed or denied, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.
+To learn about how the AWS service decides whether a given request should be allowed or denied, see [Policy evaluation logic](reference_policies_evaluation-logic.md)\.

 1. **EC2 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/console-alert-icon.console.png)** – This service includes an unrecognized action\.
 IAM recognizes service names, actions, and resource types for services that support policy summaries\.
 When a service is recognized but contains an action that is not recognized, IAM includes a warning next to that service\.
 In this example, IAM can't recognize at least one Amazon EC2 action\.
-To learn more about unrecognized actions and to view the unrecognized action in an S3 service summary, see [Service Summary \(List of Actions\)](access_policies_understand-service-summary.md)\.
+To learn more about unrecognized actions and to view the unrecognized action in an S3 service summary, see [Service summary \(list of actions\)](access_policies_understand-service-summary.md)\.
 **Note**
 IAM reviews service names, actions, and resource types for services that support policy summaries\.
 However, your policy summary might include a resource value or condition that does not exist\.
 Always test your policies with the [policy simulator](access_policies_testing-policies.md)\.

 1. **S3 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/console-alert-icon.console.png)** – This service includes an unrecognized resource\.
 IAM recognizes service names, actions, and resource types for services that support policy summaries\.
 When a service is recognized but contains a resource type that is not recognized, IAM includes a warning next to that service\.
 In this example, IAM can't recognize at least one Amazon S3 action\.
-To learn more about unrecognized resources and to view the unrecognized resource type in an S3 service summary, see [Service Summary \(List of Actions\)](access_policies_understand-service-summary.md)\.
+To learn more about unrecognized resources and to view the unrecognized resource type in an S3 service summary, see [Service summary \(list of actions\)](access_policies_understand-service-summary.md)\.

 1. **Access level** – This column tells whether the actions in each access level \(`List`, `Read`, `Write`, and `Permissions management`\) have `Full` or `Limited` permissions defined in the policy\.
-For additional details and examples of the access level summary, see [Understanding Access Level Summaries Within Policy Summaries](access_policies_understand-policy-summary-access-level-summaries.md)\.
+For additional details and examples of the access level summary, see [Understanding access level summaries within policy summaries](access_policies_understand-policy-summary-access-level-summaries.md)\.
    + **Full access** – This entry indicates that the service has access to all actions within all four of the access levels available for the service\.
 In this example, because this row is in the **Explicit deny** section of the table, all Amazon S3 actions are denied for the resources included in the policy\.
    + <a name="full-vs-limited-access-summary"></a>If the entry does not include **Full access**, then the service has access to some but not all of the actions for the service\.
 The access is then defined by following descriptions for each of the four access level classifications \(`List`, `Read`, `Write`, and `Permissions management`\):